BioX-NKU/Fountain/README.md

 ### 5. Using Fountain-enhanced ATAC profiles for data analysis

-* You can chick  [enhanced_MB.h5ad](https://drive.google.com/file/d/13nLqv6IC1OzqrgjnRMJ-MvWBFeW6f6Ur/view?usp=drive_link) to download the example dataset that have been enhanced by Fountain and directly try the [tutorial](https://github.com/BioX-NKU/Fountain/tree/main/Tutorials/Data%20analysis.ipynb) for using Fountain-enhanced ATAC profiles for data analysis.
+* One can download a Fountain-enhanced example dataset from [enhanced_MB.h5ad](https://drive.google.com/file/d/13nLqv6IC1OzqrgjnRMJ-MvWBFeW6f6Ur/view?usp=drive_link) to explore Fountain's capabilities.
+This pre-processed dataset is ready for immediate analysis using our [tutorial](https://github.com/BioX-NKU/Fountain/tree/main/Tutorials/Data%20analysis.ipynb).

 ### 6. Achieving online integration

-* You can achieve online integration through the model.get_latent function.
+* One can achieve online integration through the model.get_latent function.
 Please refer to the [tutorial](https://github.com/BioX-NKU/Fountain/blob/main/Tutorials/Online%20integration.ipynb) for more details.

-### 7. Correcting batch effect of scRNA-seq data.
+### 7. Extending Fountain to scRNA-seq Batch Correction

-* Fountain not only allows for batch effect correction in scATAC-seq data, but it can also be extended to other omics.
-Using the framework of Fountain for batch effect correction in scRNA-seq data is a promising approach.
-We provide a example [tutorial](https://github.com/BioX-NKU/Fountain/tree/main/Tutorials/Correct%20batch%20effect%20of%20scRNA-seq%20data.ipynb) on how to and apply Fountain to correct batch effects in scRNA-seq data.
+* While originally developed for scATAC-seq data, Fountain's flexible architecture makes it also effective for other omics such as  scRNA-seq data.
+We provide an example [tutorial](https://github.com/BioX-NKU/Fountain/tree/main/Tutorials/Correct%20batch%20effect%20of%20scRNA-seq%20data.ipynb) on applying Fountain to scRNA-seq data.